fitzryland/WordPress-Init/README.md

 TODO
 ----

+- need salts in wp-config -> better initial config generally
+- some stupid readme.html file in root
+- use <a href="https://github.com/Team-Sass/modular-scale">Modular Scale</a>?
 - replace my break() mixin with <a href="http://breakpoint-sass.com/">breakpoint</a>
 - this should be split up into different scripts
 	-